filebrowser/filebrowser/www/docs/installation.md

 ## Binary

 The quickest and easiest way to install File Browser is to use a package manager, or our download script, which automatically fetches the latest version of File Browser for your platform.
+Alternatively, you can manually download the binary from the [releases page](https://github.com/filebrowser/filebrowser/releases).

 === "Brew"